-The audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2018 and for the year ended December 31, 2018 included in the 2018 Registration Document (as defined herein), the audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2017 for the year ended December 31, 2017 included in the 2017 Registration Document (as defined herein), and the audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2016 and for the year ended December 31, 2016, included in the 2016 Registration Document (as defined herein) have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
-The unaudited consolidated interim financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at June 30, 2019 and for the six months ended June 30, 2019 included in the BFCM Universal Registration Document (as defined herein) have been prepared in accordance with IAS 34 on interim financial reporting.
+The audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2019 and for the year ended December 31, 2019 included in the 2019 URD (as defined herein), the audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2018 for the year ended December 31, 2018 included in the 2018 Registration Document (as defined herein), and the audited consolidated financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at December 31, 2017 and for the year ended December 31, 2017, included in the 2017 Registration Document (as defined herein) have been prepared in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS").
+The unaudited consolidated interim financial statements of the BFCM Group and the Crédit Mutuel Alliance Fédérale as at June 30, 2020 and for the six months ended June 30, 2020 included in the 2019 URD Amendment (as defined herein) have been prepared in accordance with IAS 34 on interim financial reporting.
 The BFCM Group's and the Crédit Mutuel Alliance Fédérale's fiscal year ends on December 31.
 References in this Base Offering Memorandum to any specific fiscal year are to the twelve-month period ended December 31 of such year and references to any half year are to the six months ended June 30 of such year.
 Certain financial information regarding the BFCM Group and/or the Crédit Mutuel Alliance Fédérale presented herein or in the documents incorporated by reference herein constitutes non-GAAP financial measures, which exclude certain items contained in the nearest IFRS financial measure or which include certain amounts that are not contained in the nearest IFRS financial measure.

 In July 2014, the International Accounting Standards Board published IFRS 9 "Financial Instruments" ("IFRS 9"), which replaced IAS 39 as from January 1, 2018 after its adoption by the European Union.
 The BFCM Group and the Crédit Mutuel Alliance Fédérale applied IFRS 9 in the preparation of its financial statements beginning on the same date, and the audited consolidated financial information as of and for the year ended December 31, 2018 included or incorporated by reference herein reflects the first-time application of IFRS 9.
 The standard amends and complements the rules on the classification and measurement of financial instruments.
-It includes a new impairment model based on expected credit losses ("ECL"), while the previous model was based on provisions for incurred losses, and included new rules on general hedge accounting.
-In addition, BFCM Group and the Crédit Mutuel Alliance Fédérale include in this Base Offering Memorandum certain comparative financial information as of January 1, 2018 reflecting the first-time application of IFRS 9.
-The audited consolidated financial information as of and for the years ended December 31, 2017 and 2016 was prepared in accordance with IAS 39 and has not been restated to reflect the application of IFRS 9.
+It includes a new impairment model based on expected credit losses ("ECL"), while the previous model was based on provisions for incurred losses, and includes new rules on general hedge accounting.
+The audited consolidated financial information as of and for the year ended December 31, 2017 was prepared in accordance with IAS 39 and has not been restated to reflect the application of IFRS 9.